Men's Health

 I know, it sounds crazy.
 But stay with me.

-The ProtecT trial followed men with prostate cancer for over a decade.
+The ProtecT study done in the UK and led by Oxford University followed men with prostate cancer for over a decade.
 The results?
 For low-risk cancers, there was no difference in survival between men who had immediate surgery, radiation therapy, or just careful monitoring.

-This isn't wishful thinking—it's hard science backed by the National Cancer Institute and health and care excellence guidelines.
-Today, if you're diagnosed with low-grade prostate cancer, you'll likely be offered "active surveillance."
+This isn't wishful thinking—it's hard science backed by the National Cancer Institute (USA) and National Institute for Health and Care Excellence (NICE/ UK) guidelines.
+Today, if you're diagnosed with low-grade prostate cancer, you'll likely be offered "active surveillance” where the cancer is just monitored.

 Think of it like having a suspicious mole.
 You don't immediately cut it out—you photograph it, measure it, watch for changes.
 With prostate cancer, this means regular PSA tests, periodic MRIs, and only treating if things change.

 You avoid surgery.
-You avoid radiation.
+You avoid radiotherapy.
 You avoid the potential side effects like urinary incontinence or erectile dysfunction.
 Yet you maintain the safety net of treatment if needed.

 Who Actually Needs Prostate Cancer Screening?
 Let's Get Personal

-Forget one-size-fits-all advice.
+Forget the “one-size-fits-all” advice.
 Your screening strategy should be as individual as your Netflix recommendations.

 If You're Higher Risk (Start Thinking at 40-45)